Many people feel anxious when considering dental implant surgery, in part due to the fear of pain.

 A dental implant is made of titanium and is surgically inserted into the jaw to replace a missing tooth’s root.
 Through a process known as osseointegration, this artificial root merges with the surrounding bone to provide a strong base for the crown, bridge, or denture that would be placed over it.

-The primary purpose of dental implants is to replace one or more lost teeth.
+Dental implants are used primarily to replace one or more lost teeth.
 They offer a durable and aesthetically pleasing alternative to natural teeth.

 Implants preserve good teeth and stop additional tooth loss because, unlike conventional dentures or bridges, they don’t rely on neighboring teeth for support.